 How to Clean and Prepare Lobster Tails

 How to Clean and Prepare Lobster Tails is easier to do than you may think.
 Cooking lobster tails in your kitchen may seem intimidating, but don’t let that uneasiness prevent you from trying a new skill.
 Once you master how to defrost, clean, and cut them, cooking the tails will be easy to execute.
-Today, I will show you how to properly clean frozen lobster tails, and even provide you with a recipe to cook them into a light, and delicious lobster tails sauce.
+Today, we’ll show you how to properly clean frozen lobster tails with step-by-step instructions.

 Make these Lobster Tails Special…